 The Windows Features dialog box (

 optionalfeatures.exe) lets you add or remove additional or optional Windows features.
-For instance, you can remove Media Features > Windows Media Player using “Turn Windows Features On Or Off ” dialog box if you no longer plan to use WMP.
+For instance, you can remove Media Features → Windows Media Player using the Windows Features (“Turn Windows Features On Or Off”) dialog box if you no longer plan to use WMP.

-Sometimes, the “Turn Windows Features On Or Off” listing may be empty.
+Sometimes, the “Turn Windows Features On Or Off” box may be completely empty.

-If the list doesn’t populate even after waiting for several minutes, here is how to fix the problem.
+If the optional Windows features list doesn’t populate even after waiting for several minutes, here is how to fix the problem.

-The System File Checker is used to scan for missing system files and restore them.
+The System File Checker is used to scan for missing or corrupted system files and restore them from the component store.

 If SFC is unable to restore the missing or corrupt system files due to component store corruption, proceed to Step 3.

 Step 4: Repair the Component Store using DISM

 In Windows 7 and earlier, you used the System Update Readiness tool to fix the corruption of system files or component store.
 In Windows 8 and Windows 10, we use DISM for that purpose.
 Run the following command for Windows 10: